toshi0383/CarthageWorkspaceSample/README.md

 # How to use
 ## Attach debugger to library code
 - Run `carthage checkout`
-- Make sure `*.xcodeproj` is added to app's xcworkspace
+- Make sure library's xcodeproj under `Carthage/Checkouts/` is added to app's xcworkspace

 ## Use Pre-built binary to obtain fast build time
 - `rm -rf Carthage/Checkouts/`